Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-5115 [Superseded by DHQGHN-QD-3626-2022] Regulation on Undergraduate Training.md

     d)  The cumulative average score of the course is 2.00 or higher.
         For the talent training program, high quality and international standards, it is 2.50 or higher;
-    d) Achieve the foreign language
+    đ) Achieve the foreign language
         proficiency specified in Clause 3, Article 12 of this Regulation;
     e)  Meet the learning outcome requirements for a number of specialized courses that Hanoi National University and the training unit have specified in writing;
-    f)  Assessed to pass the subjects of national defense - security education, physical education and supplementary skills;
+    g)  Assessed to pass the subjects of national defense - security education, physical education and supplementary skills;
-    g)  There is an application sent to the Training Department requesting to be considered for graduation in case of meeting the conditions to graduate early or late compared to the designed time of the course.
+    h)  There is an application sent to the Training Department requesting to be considered for graduation in case of meeting the conditions to graduate early or late compared to the designed time of the course.